jasonleebrown/UCE_phyluce_pipeline/README.md

 ```
 cd ..
 ```
-### Running Trinity to assemble cleaned reads
+### Running Spades to assemble cleaned reads
-With the assembly configuration file completed, we can now run Trinity.
+With the assembly configuration file completed, we can now run Spades (not if you used Trinity in the past- this has been replaced with Spades).
 Use the following PHYLUCE command:
 ```
-phyluce_assembly_assemblo_trinity \
+phyluce_assembly_assemblo_spades \
     --conf assembly.conf \
-    --output 3_trinity-assemblies \
+    --output 3_spades-assemblies \
     --clean \
+    --memory 124 \
     --cores 19
 ```
 - `--clean` specifies that you want to remove extraneous temporary files.
 This makes the output directory much smaller.

 Hopefully your run works the first time.
 This is generally one of the longest-duration steps in the pipeline - each assembly generally takes an hour to complete with 19 cores.
 For a set of 96 samples, this process can take most of a working week.
 I like to run it over a weekend.
 For these six samples, the run took about four and a half hours with 19 cores.

-When the assemblies have finished, you should have a folder called `3_trinity-assemblies` in your `tutorial` folder.
+When the assemblies have finished, you should have a folder called `3_spades-assemblies` in your `tutorial` folder.
 Using the command:
 ```
-ls 3_trinity-assemblies
+ls 3_spades-assemblies
 ```
 should display:
 ```